FrancoisSuzeau/Solar-System/README.md

 + Setting : add option to show planete information or not
 + Correcting cross machine : adapte GLSL script to OpenGL version installed on the host machine (Windows)

+### 29/07/2021
++ Adding particule effect when moving into scene
++ Fix a bug on settings feature but have to perform design

 ## More in coming ...
 At the end, I will try to render planets and moons proceduraly.
 For now these objects are only textured with static view.
 I will also implements a clicking interactive window when you clik on a planet to show his orbital informations and others.